skippy222/repo1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible file to "./etc/ansible/playbook"
+- Copy the ansible file to "/etc/ansible/playbook"
 - Update the /etc/ansible/hosts file to include the IPs of the servers we want to install packages on.
 - Run the playbook and navigate to remote host to ensure installation is complete.

-- _Which file is the playbook?
-Where do you copy it?-   elkplaybook.yml      root@59b5aa7cb5bf:/etc/ansible#
+- My playbook is called elkplaybook.yml and I saved it to: /etc/ansible/elkplaybook.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?-
     -The etc/ansible/playbook must be updated to include the ELK and DVWA.
     -By adding the IPs of the servers that services will be installed on.
 - _Which URL do you navigate to in order to check that the ELK server is running?
-    -"http://[HOST-PUBLIC-IP]:5601/app/kibana"  (replace 'HOST-PUBLIC-IP' with host IPI)
+    -"http://[HOST-PUBLIC-IP]:5601/app/kibana"  (replace 'HOST-PUBLIC-IP' with host IP)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._